V/H/S/94: "The Subject"

 An unnamed man wakes up to find his body has been replaced with robotic spider-like legs.
 He falls from his restraints and catches fire, which is soon extinguished by deranged scientist James Suhendra.
 He carries out a lobotomy on a woman with the initials "S.A." and sedates a man—dubbed as "Subject 98"—after he wakes up early.

 Subject 98 is equipped with blades instead of hands, and S.A. becomes a cyborg that only responds to speech.
 From S.A.'s point-of-view, James celebrates her success as a report states that a rash of disappearances are driving wedges between the police and the populace, with James as the principal suspect.
 S.A. wakes up during the procedure and attempts to undo her restraints, but James repeatedly beats her before a team of soldiers—accompanied by their cameraman Jono—arrive to arrest him.

-James is shot dead and the soldiers track down his laboratory for survivors.
+James is shot dead and the soldiers search his laboratory for survivors.
 They find S.A., and argue over whether she should be killed or kept alive as she is not classified as human anymore, despite technically being a survivor.
 A blackout occurs and Jono witnesses S.A. leave, but does not say anything.
 When a soldier shoots a door lock, an explosion triggers; James' contingency plan begins as Subject 98 awakens and slaughters most of the soldiers.

 Jono and the team's commander survive after the latter hurls a grenade at Subject 98.
 Meanwhile, S.A. falls through a hole into a room, where she finds blueprints for her parts and sees herself in a mirror for the first time.
 She fights her way through the laboratory and discovers Jono hidden behind a door.
 S.A. spares him after he begs for his life.
 Jono promises to help her out.
 When the commander attacks S.A., Jono shoots him dead before both are attacked by Subject 98.

 S.A. uses the last of her strength to tear out Subject 98's brain; she collapses next to Jono and her battery dies.
 Sometime later, a security camera shows S.A. standing up on her own accord and escaping the lab as the footage ends.